clemai/MyDashboard/README.md

 - extend basic html content with string

 # Result:
-Site with only static content (html, css, images)
+Site with only static content (HTML, CSS)
 Example: https://clemai.github.io/MyDashboard/static/index_example.html

 # Getting started:
 - rename settings_example.json to settings.json, add openweathermap.org API key and adapt the city and football data for your needs
 - `npm start` to execute the steps above